mikaelhg/mikaelhg/README.md

 Hi, friend.
 You can reach me at gumi@iki.fi or +358405168122.

-On this profile page you'll find a bunch of hobby projects I've worked on over the years, in order to scratch an itch, or learn about one technology or another.
+On this account, you'll find a bunch of hobby projects I've worked on over the years, in order to scratch an itch, or learn about one technology or another.

-Some repos named "POC" or "repro" might exist to demonstrate some issue in a product, or its use in general.
+Some repos named "POC" or "repro" might exist to demonstrate some issue with a product, or its use in general.
+Work stuff goes on the work account.

 As a software developer and architect, I tease out specs and requirements through discussion with customers, clients and stakeholders, and help turn those into executable implementation